websitesbyanthony/bulk-meta-optimizer/README.md

 - **Results Summary**: Clear summary of successful and failed optimizations
 - **License Verification**: Ensures valid license before processing
 - **Permission Checks**: Verifies user permissions for bulk operations
+- **Brand Profile Integration**: All bulk optimizations use your brand profile data

 ## How to Use